 Note: This was originally published on a page under the “Information” section in the sidebar, but because I realize that many people might miss it – including those reading through the RSS feed – I’ve decided to re-publish it as a post.

 I’m a big fan of distributed computing.
-I think it’s a very elegant way to give scientists access to large quantities of computing power that would otherwise be wasted, thus speeding up new discoveries in many fields (math, biology, physics, material sciences, etc).
+I think it’s a very elegant way to give scientists access to large quantities of computing power that would otherwise be wasted.

 A good primer on the subject can be found here: How-To: Join Distributed Computing projects that benefit humanity